 Gaming is more popular than ever these days, and that trend isn’t likely to stop anytime soon.
-That also means there’s a great opportunity if you know how to make a gaming website.
+That also means there’s a great opportunity if you know how to make a website and tailor it to gaming specifically, be it a gaming blog or a streamer’s website.
 Depending on which games you want to focus on, you might even set up your own server people can play on.

 By the time we’re done, you’ll have a gaming website all set up and ready to rock, alongside a server you can use to host multiplayer matches.
-Let’s get to work!
+Let’s get started with your gaming website!

 Just like the games themselves, gaming websites come in a lot of shapes and sizes.
 To name just a few examples, you’ve got:

 - Gaming blogs.